khilankamlesh/Bingo-Game/README.md

 This was the second of three projects as part of the Object Oriented Programming module at the University of Birmingham, implementing the more advanced concepts of OOP using multiple classes.

-Scored 95/100

 ## Goal ##
 The goal of this project is to create a menu-driven text-based limited implementation of a bingo game.
 The program should:
 1. set the dimensions of the bingo cards (rows by columns);
 2. set the numbers contained on every bingo card in the game;
-3. process sequences of numbers to be ‘called’; 20
+3. process sequences of numbers to be ‘called’;
 4. mark matched numbers on all bingo cards currently in use;
 5. test whether a bingo card is a fullhouse winner